Best daily deals

 A woman uses the The Bose Sport Earbuds true wireless workout earbuds' mobile app, the Bose Music app.

-The most useful thing about the Bose Music app is access to firmware updates, otherwise it’s very barebones.
+The most helpful thing about the Bose Music app is access to firmware updates; otherwise, it’s very barebones.

-You should get the Bose Music app (Android/iOS) for firmware updates, and to assign a function to the left earbud, but otherwise, it’s pretty sparse.
-Initially, you couldn’t create a custom EQ but with firmware 2.0.7+ and app version 5.0.2+ (iOS) or 5.0.1+ (Android) you can.
-For those who don’t want to tinker, you can rely on Bose’s championed Active EQ software.
+You should get the Bose Music app (Android/iOS) for firmware updates and assign a function to the left earbud; otherwise, it’s pretty sparse.
+Initially, you couldn’t create a custom EQ, but with firmware 2.0.7+ and app version 5.0.2+ (iOS) or 5.0.1+ (Android), you can.
+Those who don’t want to tinker can rely on Bose’s championed Active EQ software.
 When you download the app, you must agree to its EULA and give it some permissions before accessing it.

 You can use the Bose Music app to switch between paired devices.
-Alternatively, you can just use your smartphone’s Bluetooth settings and disable call and audio streaming, but that is a little more involved than the Bose Music app options.
-You can also toggle Bose’s voice prompts, if you find them redundant.
+Alternatively, you can just use your smartphone’s Bluetooth settings and disable call and audio streaming, but that is more involved than the Bose Music app options.
+You can also toggle Bose’s voice prompts if you find them redundant.
 The app also displays clear battery readings and lets you customize the name of the earbuds.
-I don’t really care for the latter feature, but Bose does have some creative name options.
+I don’t care for the latter feature, but Bose does have some creative name options.

 How does the Sport Earbuds connect?